A320Peter/wzz-aims-extractor/README.md

 If you are not a Wizz Air pilot you should stop now.
 This script is useless for you.

+This script was written in Python 3.7 and free to use.

 # Acceptable Usage Policy

 The use of the script downloaded on this site is done at your own discretion and risk and with agreement that you will be solely responsible for consequences resulted from the usage of the tool.